University of the Basque Country: Symbols

-The motto of UPV/EHU is a Basque-language verse Eman ta zabal zazu ("Give and distribute [the fruit]"), from Gernikako Arbola, a Basque anthem from the 19th century.
+The motto of EHU is a Basque-language verse Eman ta zabal zazu ("Give and distribute [the fruit]"), from Gernikako Arbola, a Basque anthem from the 19th century.

-The emblem of UPV/EHU is an interpretation of the Guernica oak by sculptor Eduardo Chillida.
+The emblem of EHU is an interpretation of the Tree of Guernica by sculptor Eduardo Chillida.

 Campuses and structure

 One of the characteristics of the university is the dispersion of its faculties and schools.
 The university contains three campuses, one for each of the three provinces of the Basque Autonomous Community.

 Biscay Campus

 Biscay Campus is the largest and the busiest campus; its main complex is in Leioa, eleven kilometres away from Bilbao's city centre, in the seat of the former University of Bilbao.
 Nonetheless, there are other centres and schools within Bilbao, in Barakaldo and in Portugalete.
 Since 2011, the university also has a representation centre, the Bizkaia Aretoa, in the Abandoibarra neighbourhood of Bilbao, which houses some of the university's offices but also congresses and expositions.